sandaruk93/sandaruk93/README.md

 ## Hi there 👋

+A vibe coder turned developer.
+Learning to code with AI.
+Cursor fan.
+Working on personal projects while building Mindvalley, the world's largest personal transformation platform.
+🔭 I’m currently working on an iOS mobile app that can record a voice note and extract tasks to create daily to-do lists
+- 🌱 I’m currently learning python.
+Leetcoding every day.
 <!--
 **sandaruk93/sandaruk93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.